Guoshi-Li/MNMI_MDD/DMN-SAL/Readme.md

-Matlab code and data for the Default mode-Salience (DMN-SAL) network
+Matlab code and data for the Default mode-Salience (DMN-SAL) network.
+The detailed method with results can be found in the following paper:

+Li et al. (2020) Multiscale Neural Modeling of Resting-state fMRI Reveals Executive-Limbic Malfunction as a Core Mechanism in Major Depressive Disorder. medRxiv, doi: https://doi.org/10.1101/2020.04.29.20084855

 The "FC" folder contains the functional connectivity (FC) matrices for 98 normal control (NC) subjects and 96 individuals with major depressive disorder (MDD).